 What is Nimbu Pani / Shikanji?

-In Hindi, nimbu means lime (or lemon), and pani means water, so Nimbu Pani literally translated to 'lime water'.
-Shikanji is another variation of Nimbu pani.
+In Hindi, nimbu means lime (or lemon), and pani means water, so Nimbu Pani literally translates to 'lime water'.
+Shikanji is another variation of Nimbu Pani.

 Why is it called Shikanji?
 The name shikanji is derived from the word 'shikanja', which means 'trap'.
-This refers to the wooden trap that is used to squeeze the limes and lemons.
-Shikanji can be referred to as an Indian lemonade in English.
+This refers to the wooden trap used to squeeze the limes and lemons.
+In English, Shikanji can be referred to as Indian lemonade.

-- Firstly, nimbu pani is less sweeter than shikanji.
-Nimbu pani is mildly sweet, like a sports drink (like gatorade), whereas Shikanji is often as sweet as a traditional lemonade.
+- Firstly, nimbu pani is sweeter than shikanji.
+Nimbu pani is mildly sweet, like a sports drink (like Gatorade), whereas Shikanji is often as sweet as a traditional lemonade.

-- Secondly, nimbu pani may or may not require spices besides sugar, salt, lime juice and water, whereas shikanji recipe always include some spices, like roasted cumin powder and chaat masala.
+- Secondly, nimbu pani may or may not require spices besides sugar, salt, lime juice, and water, whereas shikanji recipes always include some spices, like roasted cumin powder and chaat masala.

-You might also enjoy: Homemade Lemonade Recipe (Traditional)
+You might also enjoy: Easy Homemade Lemonade Recipe

 Ingredients- Notes & Substitutions